GongT/baobao/@build-script/typescript-transformer-common/docs/typescript-transformer-common.api.md

 import { StringLiteral } from 'typescript';
 import { TransformationContext } from 'typescript';
 import * as ts from 'typescript';
+import { default as ts_2 } from 'typescript';

 // Warning: (ae-missing-release-tag) "collectImportInfo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function collectImportInfo(sourceFile: ts.SourceFile, nodes: ValidImportDeclaration[], typeChecker: ts.TypeChecker): IImportNames;
+export function collectImportInfo(sourceFile: ts.SourceFile, nodes: ValidImportDeclaration[], typeChecker: ts.TypeChecker): IImportInfoResult;

-// Warning: (tsdoc-missing-deprecation-message) The @deprecated block must include a deprecation message, e.g. describing the recommended alternative
-// Warning: (ae-missing-release-tag) "collectImportNames" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public @deprecated (undocumented) export function collectImportNames(node: ValidImportOrExportDeclaration): string[];

 // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
 // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"